vippsas/vipps-epayment-api/migration.md

 For payment callbacks, you no longer have to submit the `callbackPrefix` as part of the Initiate Payment request.
 Instead, you can use the [Webhooks API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/features/webhooks) to register URLs that will receive callbacks whenever various events occur for your payments.

 The Webhooks API provides _guaranteed delivery_ callbacks.
 If the callback is not successfully received on your end, we will retry sending it for several days.
 In addition, you can now receive callbacks for _all_ adjustments to your payment.
-See the [Webhooks](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/features/webhooks) for details.
+See [Webhooks](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/features/webhooks) for details.

 ## Payment flows